HYWIN WEALTH LLP

 Quantitative remuneration information

 Hywin Wealth is required to disclose aggregate information on remuneration in respect of its Code Staff, broken down by business area and by senior management and other Code Staff.
-The relatively small size and lack of complexity of its business is such that Hywin Wealth does not regard itself as operating, or needing to operate separate ‘business areas’ and the following aggregate remuneration data should be read in that context.
-Hywin Wealth had 7 Remuneration Code staff during the financial year to 31 March 2017, being the Significant Influence Function holders of the Group’s regulated entities which fall within the Code.
+The relatively small size and lack of complexity of its business is such that Hywin Wealth does not regard itself as operating or needing to operate separate ‘business areas’ and the following aggregate remuneration data should be read in that context.
+Hywin Wealth had 8 Remuneration Code staff during the financial year to 31 March 2019, being the Significant Influence Function holders of the Group’s regulated entities, which fall within the Code.

-*Senior Management is comprised of all partners; non-executive members of Hywin Management Committee during all or part of the financial year.
+*Senior Management is comprised of all partners; of Hywin’s Board during all or part of the financial year.
 This remuneration disclosure is made under the Basel Pillar 3 framework.

-During the year and as part of the year-end review process Compliance report to the Management Committees on any activities, incidents or events that warrant consideration in making compensation decisions.
+During the year and as part of the year-end review process Compliance report to the Board on any activities, incidents or events that warrant consideration in making compensation decisions.